keymanapp/keyman.com/about/index.md

   <td style='vertical-align: middle; text-align: center'><img src="../cdn/dev/img/open-source/browserstack.svg" style="width: 160px" alt="Browserstack" /></td>
   <td style='vertical-align: middle'><p>

-  We are now using <a href='https://www.browserstack.com/'>BrowserStack</a> to test KeymanWeb and browser and renderer support for various languages and scripts.
+  We are using <a href='https://www.browserstack.com/'>BrowserStack</a> to test KeymanWeb and browser and renderer support for various languages and scripts.
 BrowserStack is an awesome tool to automatically test your website across thousands of different devices and browsers, instantly.
 They have kindly sponsored us with a